-Human Rights Act 2019 considerations:
+Human Rights Act 2019

+considerations:

-Consideration of the Human Rights Act 2019 sections 15 to 35 has been undertaken as part of this decision.
+A consideration of the 23 fundamental human rights protected under the Human Rights Act 2019 has been undertaken as part of this decision.
 It has been determined that this decision does not limit human rights.